How and why NEQOS process your data in Hospital Episode Statistics (HES)

 We access Hospital Episode Statistics (HES), collected by NHS Digital, through a secure online portal containing the records of all people who attend hospital in England.
 These records relate to visits to Accident & Emergency Departments, Outpatient appointments, and in-hospital stays.
 They contain information on the age, gender and ethnicity of patients, what hospital they went to and what they went to hospital for.
-They do not contain any information which would accurately identify them, such as their name or address.
+They do not contain any information which would accurately identify them, such as their name, address or NHS number.

 We are allowed access to this data under a Data Sharing Framework Contract and a Data Sharing Agreement between Northumberland Tyne and Wear NHS Foundation Trust (the organisation which hosts NEQOS) and NHS Digital.
 Although we are able to view anonymised records for individuals we are only able to download and store tabulated (statistical) data.
 Any statistical publications produced from the data are not presented in a form which reveals any individual’s identity.

 We take very seriously our responsibilities to keep this information secure.
 The data is downloaded and stored in a safe and secure way.
 The number of staff accessing and handling such data within NEQOS is limited to those who have signed a Data Access Agreement, and who undertake regular training about data protection and managing personal information.